prajit96/bitespeed-13060/README.md

-# Chatbot Flow Builder
+# 🤖 Chatbot Flow Builder

 ## Overview

-This project is a simple Chatbot Flow Builder built using React and the React Flow library.
+This project is a Chatbot Flow Builder built using React and the React Flow library.
 The application allows users to create chatbot flows by connecting multiple text message nodes.
 The design is extensible to accommodate additional node types in the future.

 ## Features

 1. **Text Node**
-    - Supports multiple text message nodes in a flow.
+    - 📩 Supports multiple text message nodes in a flow.
-    - Nodes are added by dragging and dropping from the Nodes Panel.
+    - ➕ Nodes are added by dragging and dropping from the Nodes Panel.

 2. **Nodes Panel**
-    - Houses all types of nodes that the flow builder supports.
+    - 🗃️ Houses all types of nodes that the flow builder supports.
-    - Currently includes only the Message Node but designed for future expansion.
+    - 🔜 Currently includes only the Message Node but is designed for future expansion.

 3. **Edge**
-    - Connects two nodes together.
+    - 🔗 Connects two nodes together.

 4. **Source Handle**
-    - Origin of a connecting edge.
+    - 🚀 Origin of a connecting edge.
-    - Only one edge can originate from a source handle.
+    - 1️⃣ Only one edge can originate from a source handle.

 5. **Target Handle**
-    - Destination of a connecting edge.
+    - 🎯 Destination of a connecting edge.
-    - Multiple edges can connect to a target handle.
+    - ♾️ Multiple edges can connect to a target handle.

 6. **Settings Panel**
-    - Replaces the Nodes Panel when a node is selected.
+    - 🛠️ Replaces the Nodes Panel when a node is selected.
-    - Includes a text field to edit the text of the selected Text Node.
+    - ✏️ Includes a text field to edit the text of the selected Text Node.

 7. **Save Button**
-    - Button to save the flow.
+    - 💾 Button to save the flow.
-    - Shows an error if there are multiple nodes and more than one node has empty target handles.
+    - ❗ Shows an error if there are multiple nodes and more than one node has empty target handles.

 ## Installation